-6.3.7.6 Security Logs Time Synchronisation
+Security Logs Time Synchronisation

-The host and various system clocks must be tilization with an authenticated time service/NTP server (sec.gen.007).
+The host and various system clocks must be synchronised with an authenticated time service/NTP server (sec.gen.007).

-In any time tilizationon, we need to specify the tilizationon interval and the tolerance where the latter specifies the permissible difference the local time can be out of tilizationon.
-Whenever the time tilizationon forces the local time to change or the use of another NTP server, the change details must be logged including time server source, time, date and time zones (sec.mon.003).
+In any time synchronisation, we need to specify the synchronisation interval and the tolerance where the latter specifies the permissible difference the local time can be out of synchronisation.
+Whenever the time synchronisation forces the local time to change or the use of another NTP server, the change details must be logged including time server source, time, date and time zones (sec.mon.003).

-7. Operations and Life Cycle Management
+Operations and Life Cycle Management